Understanding Search Rankings

 Meals Already in Your Planner

-Section titled “Meals Already in Your Planner”When you add a meal to your planner:
+Section titled “Meals Already in Your Planner”When you add a meal to your planner, Platebreaker calculates the nutrients in that meal, updates your status for the day, and instantly recalculates rankings for all other recipes.

-Example: If you add a salmon recipe high in Omega 3 to lunch, recipes rich in Omega 3 will drop in ranking for the rest of the day because you’ve already met much of that target.
+For example, if you add a salmon recipe high in omega-3 to lunch, other omega-3-rich recipes will drop in ranking for the rest of the day because you’ve already met much of that target.

 Stored Nutrients from Previous Meals

-If you exceeded your vitamin A target yesterday, Platebreaker remembers this stored amount and adjusts today’s rankings accordingly—you’ll see lower scores for vitamin A-rich recipes today.
+If you exceeded your vitamin A target yesterday, Platebreaker remembers the stored amount and adjusts today’s rankings.
+You’ll see lower scores for vitamin A-rich recipes today.

 Learn more about nutrient cycles and storage